 This event will be held virtually.
-A link to register for the live stream will soon be available.
+You can register for the livestream of this event here.

 From the 19th century to the present day, the meeting of music and the avant-garde visual arts has produced groundbreaking innovations in both fields.
 Nowhere is this meeting of the arts as intense as it is on the operatic stage.
 Based on her book Painting the Stage, Denise Wendel-Poray will take us through the close and catalytic relationship between opera and the visual arts from Karl Friedrich Schinkel’s 19th-century stage designs for Mozart’s Magic Flute to William Kentridge’s 21st-century operas, with works by artists such as André Derain, Balthus, Salvador Dalí, André Masson, Oskar Kokoschka, Robert Indiana, David Hockney and Robert Wilson appearing in between.